UCLA Chicano Studies Research Center

-The UCLA Chicano Studies Research Center, abbreviated as CSRC, is a research center for multidisciplinary research that is located in University of California, Los Angeles (UCLA), founded in 1969.
-One of the four ethnic studies centers situated at UCLA since the year of establishment, the center also focuses on ethnics and racial communities.
+The UCLA Chicano Studies Research Center (CSRC) is a research unit at the University of California, Los Angeles.
+Founded in 1969, the center conducts research on the history, culture, and social conditions of Chicano and Latino populations in the United States.
+It also maintains a library, archive, and supports academic research through publications and fellowship programs.
+The CSRC is part of UCLA’s Institute of American Cultures.

 Organization

 The CSRC serves the entire campus and supports faculty and students in the social sciences, life sciences, humanities, and the professional schools.
 Its research focuses on the Chicano and Latino populations, who have historically faced limited access to higher education.

 The CSRC is part of the Institute of American Cultures (IAC), which reports to the Office of the Chancellor at UCLA.
 The CSRC is also a founding member of the national Inter-University Program for Latino Research (IUPLR, established in 1983), a consortium of twenty-five Latino research centers across the United States.

 Facilities

 The CSRC houses a library, research programs, and two competitive grant/fellowship programs organized through the IAC.
 Each year, the CSRC is able to augment grants and fellowships through funds created specifically for research at the CSRC.
 These include the Los Tigres del Norte Fund, the Tamar Diana Wilson Fund, and the Carlos M. Haro Scholarship Fund.

 Since the 1970s, the CSRC has held six of the "institutional FTE (full-time equivalent)" faculty positions, which are assigned to academic departments on a loan basis.